radiac/django-tagulous/docs/index.rst

 Tagulous does more
 ------------------

-Traditional tags are ``ManyToManyFields``, but Tagulous also supports ``ForeignKey``s - a very similar API for managing many-to-one relationships which users are allowed to add options to.
+Traditional tags use ``ManyToManyField``, but Tagulous also supports ``ForeignKey`` - a very similar API for managing many-to-one relationships which users are allowed to add options to.

 Unlike django-tagging-ng and django-taggit, Tagulous also has built-in support